 WebAccess/DMP is an advanced enterprise-grade platform solution for provisioning, monitoring, managing, and configuring Advantech's routers and IoT gateways.
-See the application note [2] for more information of visit the WebAccess/DMP webpage.
+See the application note [3] for more information of visit the WebAccess/DMP webpage.

 New routers have been pre-installed with the WebAccess/DMP client.
-For its activation, enable it in the router's web interface (Customization -> User Modules -> WebAccess/DMP Client).
+For its activation, enable it in the router's web interface (Customization -> Router Apps -> WebAccess/DMP Client).

-The activated client periodically uploads router identificators, its configuration, and cellular network statistics to the WebAccess/DMP server.
+The activated client periodically uploads router identifiers, configuration, and cellular network statistics to the WebAccess/DMP server.